JWangNov/EC601_Mini_Proj_2/Report_Extension.md

 ## YOLO

 You Only Look Once (YOLO).
 A relatively fast and accurate real-time objects detection approach.
 Can simply resize the model to get higher speed or accuracy.

 ## A Deep Unsupervised Learning Algorithm Based on Cloud Computing

 It can increase the efficiency of NN learning, especially can shorten the running time.
 It still needs further improvement on accuracy enhancement and has some points to be optimized.

 ## Some Advanced K-Means Algorithms

 ### K-Means++

+Since the clustering result of the K-Means algorithm can be different from the initial point selection, an improvement of this algorithm is proposed: K-means++.

 Assuming that there are n+1 center points to pick.
 Choose first n centers, then get the n+1 as far as possible away from the n points.

 Compared to K-Means: K-Means picks all n+1 points randomly.

-### Kernel K-Means
+### Elkan K-Means

-Get all data in another space then work on it.
+In the traditional K-Means algorithm, we calculate the distance from all sample points to all centroids in each iteration, which is time consuming.

+Elkan K-Means uses the sum of the two sides to be greater than or equal to the third side, and the difference between the two sides is smaller than the third side of the triangle to reduce the time of distance calculation.

 ### ......